Apply for an Undergraduate Criminology, Law or Policing Degree

-- Three year BSc (Hons) Policing and Criminal Investigation: Three A-levels at grades BBB (or equivalent) plus GCSE English Language at grade C/grade 4 or above.
+- Three year BSc (Hons) Professional Policing*: Three A-levels at grades BBC (or equivalent) plus GCSE English Language at grade C/grade 4 or above.

 - Any four Year degree with Foundation Year: 48 UCAS points from a maximum of 3 A-levels, plus GCSE English Language at grade C/grade 4 or above.
 An interview with an academic is also part of the admissions process for this course; either face-to-face or over Skype.

 - Dual Degree LLB in Civil and English Law: apply direct to IE University.